 - Stir to coat everything in the spices.

 - Add in the beef stock and tomato sauce.
 Stir well.

 - Bring the pot up to medium-high heat until it is at a gentle simmer.

 - The pot should simmer slightly but not boil.
-Cook potatoes until they are soft.
+Cook until the potatoes are soft.
 About 15 minutes.
-See notes on potatoes.

 - Taste and add more salt if needed.